jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The E major shape is normally the first barre chord learned by beginning guitarists, in order to play an F major chord.
+Unfortunately,
+it often causes pain and difficulty due to a improper grip.

+The typical barre chord grip is `134211`.

+But there are several more comfortable grips for this shape.

 **Practice the E shape with primary chords in the key of C major:**